LogoLogo

 Tutorial: Setting Up a Pool

 Here we'll walk through a step-by-step guide to deploying and setting up a new pool.
-The deployment can be carried out using simple scripts, the blend-sdk may be helpful for writing these scripts.
-We recommend deploying your pool on testnet before doing so on mainnet.
+The deployment should be carried out using the blend_utils repo which has scripts for doing so.

 We first deploy a new pool contract by calling the deploy() function on the Pool Factory Contract.
 The function takes the following parameters: